nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +----------------+---------------------------------------------------------------------+----------------------------------------------------------------------+

 .. note::
-   * If an AES cipher mode is enabled and no PSA driver enables or supports it, then :ref:`nrf_security_drivers_builtin` support is enabled and used.
+   * If an AES cipher mode is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.
    * The :ref:`nrf_security_drivers_cc3xx` is limited to AES key sizes of 128 bits on devices with Arm CryptoCell cc310.

 MAC configuration
 *****************

-You can enable MAC support by setting one or more Kconfig options in the following table:
+To enable MAC support, set one or more of the following Kconfig options:

 +----------------+--------------------------------------------+
 | MAC cipher     | Configuration option                       |